ashdavies/talks/2025/09/crafting-idiomatic-apis-with-kotlin-and-compose/crafting-idiomatic-apis-with-kotlin-and-compose.md

   --header "X-GitHub-Api-Version: 2022-11-28"
 ```

-^ May think API is exclusively retrieving data
+^ May think API are exclusively about retrieving data from rest services online

-^ Familiar to most developers
+^ Anything that uses a programming language to interface with another application

 ---